scottgonzalez/j5-light-display/doc/animation.md

 ### Sparkle

 Toggles segments randomly.
 The segments toggle at a random interval based on the specified minimum and maximum durations.
-Each step of the animation toggles a single segment, so the duratino that a segment is turned on or off is completely random and may be several times longer than the maximum duration defined for each step.
+Each step of the animation toggles a single segment, so the duration that a segment is turned on or off is completely random and may be several times longer than the maximum duration defined for each step.

 Options:
 * `minDelay` (Number; default: `200`): The minimum duration in milliseconds for each step.